simonpoole/PoParser/README.md

 # PoParser

 This is a very simplistic parser for .po files.
 Mainly quickly hacked in so that we can translate preset names for https://github.com/MarcusWolschon/osmeditor4android and https://github.com/simonpoole/beautified-JOSM-preset .
-It currently ignores plurals (and likely crashes when they are present on input) and probably should be fixed to not do so.
+It currently ignores plurals and probably should be fixed to not do so.

 ## Usage